 At Arnett’s Gulfside Trail Rides, anyone – from experienced riders to first-timers – can hop on a horse and take a one-of-a-kind tour through the sandy scrubs and marshlands of the Point Washington State Forest.

-Owner Karen Arnett opened the stables to the public five years ago.
+Owner Karen Arnett opened the stables to the public six years ago.
 Now she has 34 horses and a staff of experienced trail guides ready to lead tours of up to 12 people any day of the week.

 Jackie Fisher, trail guide and barn manager at the stables, has been around horses her whole life.
 Michael Wilson, another guide and instructor, got into horses in the Army, learning the challenging task of running groups of horses together for funeral processions at Arlington Cemetery and other events.